FriendSoftwareLabs/presence/janus/README.md

 }
 ```

-If janus is also to be used for streaming, dont disable http:
+Websocket is used for normal sessions, http is used for streaming.
+All other can be disabled:
 ```
 transports : {
 	disable = "libjanus_http.so,libjanus_pfunix.so,libjanus_nanomsg.so"